COVID-19: Saving Millions by Consolidating Unused Airline Tickets

-The hot topic for the last year for everyone has been adjusting to the new realities for conducting business in a world facing the COVID-19 global pandemic.
+The hot topic for the last year for everyone has been adjusting to the new realities of conducting business in a world facing the COVID-19 global pandemic.
 While the business impact varied by industry, with airlines, hospitality, and restaurants taking the biggest blow, every person and every company has been impacted.
 With new work-from-home requirements impacting all of Shared Services, the processes for travel, including bookings and expense report processing, took a direct hit with an unprecedented decrease in transaction volume.

 In the mix of chaos comes opportunity.
-For example, one of the many financial impacts to Corporations was the cost of unused tickets, where reuse or exchange was complicated by manual processes with the potential loss of millions of dollars related to trip cancellations and changes.
+For example, one of the many financial impacts on Corporations was the cost of unused tickets, where reuse or exchange was complicated by manual processes with the potential loss of millions of dollars related to trip cancellations and changes.
 This research paper highlights how a Peeriosity member company designed a new process to control the losses, achieving a net saving of more than a million dollars as a result.

 A recent Peeriosity PeercastTM featured a global company with over $15B in annual revenue discussing their Travel Services strategy, and specifically their response to reduce the financial impact of unused tickets which resulted in million-dollar savings to the company.

 The company’s stated travel vision is to “Enable travelers to compete and win every day by providing safe, comprehensive, easy to use, and cost-effective global travel solutions”.
-Their mission statement is broken down into three components including achieving a best-in-class customer experience, driving savings and compliance, and expanding Travel Services’ global offerings and footprint.
+Its mission statement is broken down into three components including achieving a best-in-class customer experience, driving savings and compliance, and expanding Travel Services’ global offerings and footprint.

 The opportunity addressed by the company’s Travel Services team was to create a better process for eliminating costs related to unused airline tickets.
 In the pre-COVID-19 world, unused tickets were valid for one year, with stringent reuse requirements and a very manual process for reuse.
 Post-COVID-19 the volume of unused tickets went up dramatically, with airlines waiving change fees including name changes, with the process remaining both messy and manual.
 The solution developed was to consolidate unused ticket costs to one credit card per airline and use the credits for any future travel by any employee.
 Considerations to address included potential employee or cost center dissatisfaction and confusion in the expense reporting process.